-Since the early nineteenth century, the women of Gee’s Bend in southern Alabama have created stunning, vibrant quilts.
-In the only photo-essay book about the quilts of Gee’s Bend for children, award-winning author Susan Goldman Rubin explores the history and culture of this fascinating group of women and their unique quilting traditions.
-Rubin uses meticulous research to offer an exclusive look at an important facet of African American art and culture.
+Since the early 19th century, the women of Gee’s Bend in southern Alabama have created stunning, vibrant quilts.
+Award-winning author Susan Goldman Rubin’s The Quilts of Gee’s Bend explores the history and culture of this fascinating group of women and their unique quilting traditions, using meticulous research to offer an exclusive look at an important facet of African American art and culture.

 Rubin is known for producing well-researched, highly praised, and sophisticated biographies of artists and other important figures.
 Through similar research, The Quilts of Gee’s Bend shares specifics about this rare community and its rich traditions, allowing children to pause to consider history through the eyes of the people who lived it and through a legacy that is passed on to the next generation.